 Professional resume writers take on the mindset of the employer and recruiter when crafting and editing resumes.
 To edit your resume like a professional resume writer, you have to develop a fresh mindset.

 If that means taking a break from your resume for a day or two before going back to it, that's what you will have to do.

-To tackle your resume like a professional resume writer, have an open mind and think like the employer or recruiter you are applying to.
+To tackle your resume like a professional resume writer, have an open mind and think like the employer you are applying to.

 1. Show What You Do Well